-As described in Section 1.3.3, FYR Reports will be completed by the EPA on a five year cycle and in accordance with Comprehensive Five-Year Review Guidance (EPA 2001b).
-The anticipated date for the first FYR is presented in Table 1-1.
-Reports on O&M activities will be generated on a routine basis and as required by unforeseen events (described below).
+As described in Section 1.3.3, FYR Reports will be completed by the EPA on a five-year cycle and in accordance with Comprehensive Five-Year Review Guidance (EPA 2001b).
+Reports on 0&M activities will be generated on a routine basis and as required by unforeseen events (described below).
 EPA will review the reports on an ongoing basis.